Financial Samurai

 I strongly believe the book will help everybody who is disgruntled with their jobs or simply looking to do something else.
 Unless you plan to work till death, there will be a backstop!
 I plan to write a series of books in different styles that promise to be edgy, helpful, and entertaining.

-Update: With tens of millions of people unemployed due to the coronavirus pandemic, I’ve updated my severance negotiation book for a fifth time to help people get a good severance and collect enhanced unemployment benefits.
+Update: Post pandemic, I've updated my severance negotiation book for a sixth time to help people get a good severance and collect enhanced unemployment benefits.

 Financial Samurai: